Home > Expeditions > Northern Lights Explorer

 Itinerary

-Day 1 Arrive in Kirkenes
+Day 1 Arrive in Tromso

-Having made your way to Kirkenes, you will be met by a representative of Aurora Expeditions and transferred to our group hotel.
+Having made your way to Tromso, you will be met by a representative of Aurora Expeditions and transferred to our group hotel.
 Upon arrival at your included hotel, please visit the Aurora Expeditions hospitality desk to collect your luggage cabin tags and to speak with our ground operations team, who may have information to share with you about pre-embarkation or to provide you with information about where to dine, withdraw cash or purchase last minute items from a local pharmacy or supermarket.

 The remainder of your time is at leisure.
 All meals today are at your own expense.

-Day 2 Embarkation Day
+Day 2 Embarkation

 This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
 Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.